Universal structure of objective states in all fundamental causal theories: Emergence of composite classical systems

 An easy rewriting shows that

-which is one of the desiderata of \cite{Selby-entanglement2}.
-This means that for MIDs the behavior on composite systems is fully reducible to the behavior on the components.
-Note that this result is even stronger than eq.~\eqref{eq:decoherence-product} in the absence of Local Tomography.
-This fact is another indication that the MID is the most physically-motivated form of decoherence, and that it gives rise to local classical theories by a local action on the systems involved.
+which is one of the desiderata of ref.~\citep{Selby-entanglement2}.
+This means that for TIDs the behavior on composite systems is fully reducible to the behavior on the components.
+Note that this result is stronger than eq.~\eqref{eq:decoherence-product} in the absence of Local Tomography \citep{Chiribella-purification} (see appendix~\ref{sec:General-probabilistic-theories}).